 Heat exchanger tube sheets for challenging operations

-Heat exchanger tube sheets are a supporting element that can help heat exchangers adapt to challenging operations, conditions and environments.
 Learn more about how the different types of heat exchanger tube sheets are used.

-What is a heat exchanger tube sheet?
+What is a tube sheet in a heat exchanger?

 In shell and tube heat exchangers, two plates support the tubes, one on each end.
 Fluid passes through the tubes while a second fluid (coolant) flows within the shell surrounding the tubes.